Our research

 The Smith School contributes to teaching on the MSc in Water Science, Policy and Management and the MSc in Sustainability Enterprise and the Environment.

 The school also has an outstanding cohort of PhD/DPhil scholars.
-This includes partnership with the NEWAVE International Training Network co-led by Dr Dustin Garrick.

 Academic collaboration